johnt84/KnotsAndCrosses/README.md

 * Computer player will try to win the game and stop the user from winning the game
 * Can repeatedly play new games
 * Random in-play message displayed after each user turn
-* Three versions of front end developed which are Blazor WebAssembly with PWA/.Net Core 3.1, Blazor Server/.Net Core 3.1 and ASP.Net Web Forms 4.8
+* Three versions of front end developed which are Blazor WebAssembly with PWA/.Net 5, Blazor Server/.Net Core 5 and ASP.Net Web Forms 4.8
 * Game engine is developed using .Net Standard 2
 * Live web app (Blazor WebAssembly with PWA version) is deployed to an Azure web app